vovkos/doxyrest/README.rst

 4. Play With The Styles (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Alright, you were able to generate HTML documentation, but you would like to tweak some styles (colors, fonts, margins, etc).
 With Sphinx, you can easily adjust both the theme and CSS stylesheets.
+Doxyrest extensions for Sphinx also allow you setting the tab-width (tab-width being hardcoded to ``8`` is a longtime issue with Sphinx).

-To do so, edit your ``conf.py``:
+To do all that, edit your ``conf.py``:

 .. code-block:: python